Acre is an ancient coastal city in Northern Israel. And today, we will be visiting most of its attractions. Let’s begin!

 Here is a view from the hill towards the city center.
 On the left, you can see part of a soccer stadium with parking nearby (there are two trucks there).
 We parked our car there and used the stairs on the right to climb the hill.

 I took that shot with a 70mm lens on a full frame body.
 And as it turns out, the Tel is not a good point for photographers.

 Napoleon At Acre

 This Tel is also called Napoleon Hill with a big statue was installed at the top.
 It perpetuates Napoleon’s quest in 1799.
 During that quest, he tried to conquer old Acre.
 And despite a long siege, the city has not fallen.

 Near the statue, you can see an archeological site.
 That is a Tel.
 And you might think that the city of Acre was always in the same spot.
 But, it started at this location.
 The town was at the same site till the beginning of the Hellenistic period, when it moved to the west, closer to the sea.

-There are several routes around and near the Tel.
+There are several routes around and near this Tel.
 We took the round one along the circumference of the top.
-This route, with several stops, took us about an hour.
+That walk, with several stops, took us about an hour.

 Overall, the routes at the Tel are nice and short, but I would not consider them as top attractions in Acre.